KxSystems/docs/docs/ml/toolkit/fresh.md

 Real               | Real              | Kendall Tau-b
 Real               | Binary            | Kolmogorov-Smirnov

 Each test returns a p-value, which can then be passed to a selection procedure chosen by the user.
-The feature selection procedures available are as follows;
+The feature selection procedures available at present are as follows;

 1. The Benjamini-Hochberg-Yekutieli (BHY) procedure: determines if the feature meets a defined False Discovery Rate (FDR) level (set at 5% by default).
 2. K-best features: choose the K features which have the lowest p-values and thus have been determined to be the most important features to prediction of the target vector.